 Smith teaches courses on the anthropology, history, and cultural study of modern Japan, ranging from film, fashion, and visual culture, to war, nationalism, and social movements.
-Current courses include JPN 245: Anime and Japanese Visual Culture (Honors section available), JPN 345: Megacity Tokyo, EAS 466/566: Chinese and Japanese Nationalisms (cross-listed in Political Science), JPN 425/525: The Anthropology of Japan (cross-listed in Anthropology), Honors thesis advising, and independent study courses.
+Current courses include EAS 295: Japnese Film from the Inside Out, JPN 245: Anime and Japanese Visual Culture (Honors section available), JPN 345: Megacity Tokyo, EAS 466/566: Chinese and Japanese Nationalisms (cross-listed in Political Science), JPN 425/525: The Anthropology of Japan (cross-listed in Anthropology), Honors thesis advising, and independent study courses.